 Here are the super important rules:

 If siblings bicker or fight over something silly (and parents get to decide what is silly), the kids must go back 1 space and redo it.

 If siblings are mean or cruel on purpose, the kids must go back 2 squares and redo it.

-3. Explain how to win and decide on a prize
+3. Explain how to win the Sibling Kindness Game and decide on a prize

 When all the siblings get to the last square, they congratulate each other and do their sibling handshake and they earn their prize.